tkim207/CRISPR_pop_metric/README.md

 ## Getting Started

-These instructions will get let you caculate PI, PDI, and IDI based on a set of genomes/
+These instructions will get let you calculate PI, PDI, and IDI based on a set of genomes.

 ### Prerequisites